 In an employee firing, it is normal for the employer to walk the employee out of the workplace after helping retrieve his or her belongings.
-If an employee does not want to return to the work area, the employer can make arrangements to meet the employee after work or on the weekend so they can pick up their belongings.
-Note that in the instance of a firing, the employee would receive no notice.
+If an employee does not want to return to their work area, the employer can make arrangements to meet the employee after work or on the weekend so they can pick up their belongings.
+Note that in the instance of immediate employment termination, the employee would receive no advance notice.

-In a layoff situation, in some cases, employers must give employees advanced notice of mass layoffs or a plant closure.
+In a layoff situation, in some cases, employers must give employees advanced notice of mass layoffs or plant closure.
 The Worker Adjustment and Retraining Notification Act (the WARN Act) requires 60 days written notice of the intention to lay off more than 50 employees during any 30-day period as part of a plant closing.

 In a layoff situation that is not covered by the WARN Act, the employer is not required by federal law to give any notice.
 Situations vary.
 If the reason for the layoff is economic, employees will usually experience immediate employment termination.

 In other circumstances such as the elimination of a department or function, employees may be asked to stay on for weeks, or even months, with the promise of bonuses and employment recommendations for an orderly shutdown or transfer of responsibilities to the employees who remain.

 More About Layoffs

 In the case of layoffs, always work with an attorney who specializes in employment law from your region.
 Many countries worldwide have layoff and termination restrictions that are more severe than those in the US

-Some states may have requirements for employee notification prior to a job termination or layoffs.
+Note, too, that some states may have requirements for employee notification prior to job termination or layoffs.

 Please note that the information provided, while authoritative, is not guaranteed for accuracy and legality.
 The site is read by a world-wide audience and employment laws and regulations vary from state to state and country to country.
 Please seek legal assistance, or assistance from State, Federal, or International governmental resources, to make certain your legal interpretation and decisions are correct for your location.
 This information is for guidance, ideas, and assistance.